The enemy: Puncturevine (Tribulus terrestris)

-Strategy: This is an annual weed that grows flat on the ground and can form dense mats up to 15 feet across.
+Strategy: This is an annual weed that grows flat on the ground and can form very dense mats up to 15 feet across.
 This invader from Europe produces yellow flowers every four days.
-From this flower, eight pointed triangular seeds are formed that give this seed head the nick-name of goathead.
+From this flower eight sharply pointed triangular seeds are formed that give this seed head the nickname of goathead.
 It starts growing in June and remains viable until the first frost if not controlled.

 Attack: This plant does not like any competition, therefore we always find it

 in sandy, dry and gravely sites.
 We find it in our area along the railroad tracks, some baseball fields, and we have started to see on the borders of agricultural fields.
 This plant has probably single-handedly supported many bike tire and car tire repair shops, as it will ‘puncture’ bicycle and car tires.